World's Worst (RuPaul's Drag Race)

-"World's Worst" is the third episode of the twelfth season of RuPaul's Drag Race.
+"World's Worst" is the third episode of the twelfth season of the American television series RuPaul's Drag Race.
 It originally aired on March 13, 2020.
+The episode's main challenge tasks the contestants with improvising in a parody talent show.
+American actress Olivia Munn is a guest judge.
+Spanish actress and singer Charo also makes a guest appearance.

-Olivia Munn is a guest judge.
-Sherry Pie wins the episode's main challenge, and Dahlia Sin is eliminated from the competition.
+Sherry Pie wins the main challenge.
+Dahlia Sin is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Nicky Doll to "Problem" by Ariana Grande featuring Iggy Azalea.

 Episode

-Olivia Munn is a guest judge.

-Dahlia Sin is eliminated from the competition.
+Dahlia Sin (pictured at RuPaul's DragCon LA in 2023) is eliminated from the competition.

-For the episode's main challenge, the contestants team up and improvise in the talent competition "World's Worst".